mobilehackersdotio/reactnative-confs/README.md

 # reactnative-confs

-An open source community-curated list of ReactNative conferences around the world for mobile developers who like to write once deploy everywhere. #reactNative
+An open source community-curated list of React Native conferences around the world for mobile developers who like to write once deploy everywhere. #reactNative

 Adding a conference
 -------------------